IBM-Cloud/docs/services/iotrtinsights/actions.md

 ## Node-RED {: #nodered}
 Use the Node-RED action to connect to a Node-RED application when a rule is triggered.
-For more information about using Node-RED, see [Creating apps with the Internet of Things starter application](https://www.ng.bluemix.net/docs/starters/IoT/iot500.html#iot500) on the IFTTT site.
+For more information about using Node-RED, see [Creating apps with the Internet of Things starter application](https://www.ng.bluemix.net/docs/starters/IoT/iot500.html#iot500).

 The following parameters are used to configure a Node-RED action: